microsoft/Federal-Business-Applications/demos/power-automate-arcgis-http/README.md

 ## Prerequisites

 ### ArcGIS Developer Account
 To complete the first section, you will need an ArcGIS Developer account.
-If you do not have one, you can create an ArcGIS Developer account at the [ArcGIS Developer Signup Page](https://developers.arcgis.com/sign-up/)
+If you do not have one, you can create an ArcGIS Developer account at the [ArcGIS Developer Sign up Page](https://developers.arcgis.com/sign-up/)

 ### ArcGIS Application
 To complete the second section, you will need to have a registered Application in ArcGIS.
 If you do not have an Application you can create one by following steps 1-4 in the [ArcGIS Documentation](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/tutorials/register-your-application/)